boopsboops/nhamunda-checklist/README.md

 * look into barcode IDs
 * add details of species that were seen but not collected?
 * delete the Amblydoras and the Pinirampus?
+* redo the map adding accent to Jatapu, filling in the place square markers, and increasing map size

 #### Done list: